joshbonnick/filament-faker/README.md

 ## IDE Support

-As this package adds function using Laravel's `Macroable` trait your IDE will not find the methods by default.
+As this package adds methods using Laravel's `Macroable` trait, your IDE will not find the methods on its own.
 To fix this you will need to use the [ide-helper package](https://github.com/barryvdh/laravel-ide-helper).

 ## Changelog